SET-ting the scene with SMYD enzymes in cancer

 © Aurélie Richard

 The methylation of lysine residues is a key post-translational modification (PTM) which has been studied primarily in the context of histone methylation and epigenetic regulation of gene expression.
-Beyond this well-established role, lysine methylation is now emerging as a regulator of non-histone protein-protein interactions and protein function.
-Our laboratory investigates the role of lysine methyltransferase enzymes (particularly SMYD family members) and how lysine methylation contributes to deregulated cellular processes and to the development of cancer.
+Beyond this well-established role, lysine methylation is now emerging as a regulator of non-histone protein.

-• We discovered that SMYD3 is important in cell fate and muscle differentiation
+• We found that SMYD3 controls cell fate decision and muscle differentiation

-• We found that SMYD3 responds to mechanical signals initiated by changes in cell geometry
+• We found that SMYD3 responds to mechanical cues arising from changes in cell geometry

 Our experimental approaches:

-We use comparative proteomic approaches combined with experimental cell biology and functional live-cell imaging, together with biochemical approaches to study the role of lysine methylation at the molecular and cellular levels.
-We use human cancer cell models and parasite-infected cells to study how methylation impacts cancer cell phenotypes.
+We use comparative proteomic approaches combined with experimental cell biology and functional live-cell imaging (videomicroscopy), together with biochemical approaches to study the role of lysine methylation at the molecular and cellular levels.
+We use human cancer cell models in 2D and 3D (spheroids) to study how methylation impacts cancer cell phenotypes.

 Read more